Black Cab (band): 1999–2008: Altamont Diary and Jesus East

-2009-2016: Call Signs & Games of the XXI Olympiad
+2009–2016: Call Signs and Games of the XXI Olympiad

-The bands' third album Call Signs was released in Australia in July 2009 through Sydney label Laughing Outlaw Records.
+The band's third album, Call Signs, was released in Australia in July 2009 through Sydney label Laughing Outlaw Records.
 The album was inspired by East German culture and 1970s life under the communist regime and Stasi security apparatus.
 The album was produced by Woody Annison and featured lyrics and lead vocals by Died Pretty vocalist Ron Peno on the track "Ghost Anthems".
 The track "Black Angel" was inspired by the life of 1970s singer-songwriter Judee Sill.
 The album also contained numerous found sounds of 1970s East German spy transmissions and call signs.
 The album was shortlisted for the 2009 Australian Music Prize.

 In 2010 the band released the single "Sexy Polizei" featuring backing vocals from Melbourne songstress Monique Brumby and produced by Melbourne producer Simon Polinski.
 A year later they released the single "Combat Boots", also produced by Simon Polinski.
 In July 2011 the band stripped down to a three-piece (James Lee, Andrew Coates and Steve Law) to focus on more electronic-driven music.
-Steve Law left in 2013 and was replaced by Sand Pebbles drummer, Wes Holland on live and electronic drums.
+Steve Law left in 2013 and was replaced by Sand Pebbles drummer Wes Holland on live and electronic drums.

 The band's fourth album, Games of the XXI Olympiad, was released in November 2014.
-Recorded with multiple producers, including former Death In Vegas member Tim Holmes, Simon Polinski, and Woody Annison for final mixes and production, the album moved the band's sound firmly towards electronica and was loosely based on the 1976 Summer Olympics in Montreal.
-Remixes of "Victorious" by Mikey Young and "Sexy Polizei" by Scott Fraser And Timothy J Fairplay were released in 2015, and band released a single, "Uniforms" in 2016 featuring additional keyboards and programming from Mikey Young of Eddy Current Suppression Ring and Total Control.
+Recorded with multiple producers, including former Death in Vegas member Tim Holmes, Simon Polinski and Woody Annison for final mixes and production, the album moved the band's sound firmly towards electronica and was loosely based on the 1976 Summer Olympics in Montreal.
+Remixes of "Victorious" by Mikey Young and "Sexy Polizei" by Scott Fraser and Timothy J. Fairplay were released in 2015, and the band released a single, "Uniforms", in 2016, featuring additional keyboards and programming from Mikey Young of Eddy Current Suppression Ring and Total Control.